RaphaelIT7/gmod-common-module-base/README.md

 #### PROJECT_NAME
 > default: template

-The Project to compile.
+The project to compile.
 This should be the same value as you set in the premake5.lua

 ## Project Options
 All options listed below allow you to adjust the workflow to your needs.